dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 Behind the scenes, once the patient's information is returned to populate the field, eSignet's unique identifier for the person -- the `sub` property of the `userInfo` returned by the OIDC flow -- is saved as an attribute on the tracked entity using a hidden field in the enrollment form.

-After that, another plugin in the form let's the clinic worker generate a PHN for the patient or use an existing one.
+After that, another plugin in the form lets the clinic worker generate a PHN for the patient or use an existing one.

 ### FHIR Sync Agent